 - Do You Have a Keen Ability to Research?
 Without diversification, you’re making a big bet that the decisions you make in the market are correct.
 While there’s no way to tell the future, proper analysis and research will greatly expand your chances of being correct in your investing decisions.
 However, if you don’t have a keen ability or inclination to deeply research investment opportunities, diversification is the way to go.

-Ultimately, there are a select few people who can get away with little to no diversification in their investment portfolios.
+Ultimately, there are a select few people who can get away with little to no diversification in their stock portfolios.
 While it would be great to have all of your money in that one stock that flies up dramatically over time, it can also be painful to get caught in an Enron-type scandal and lose it all.

 It’s easy to look back and say, “I should have put all of my money in Amazon back in 2006.”
 The problem is that in 2006, with the information available at the time, it would have been hard to trust all of your money to that one company, and nearly impossible to predict that it would grow to become one of the largest companies in the world.